How to get to PC? It's easy!

 • most public school districts provide transportation service

-• Penn Charter provides private bus service
+• Penn Charter provides private bus service for Center City and New Jersey

 - Is my child eligible for public school transportation?